 - Teacher Support Minister

-How have Pupil Parliament made a difference within school since 2017?
+How have Pupil Parliament made a difference within our school ?

 The projects and topics that Pupil Parliament take on vary throughout the school year.
 Projects are linked to the academy context at the time and may also be chosen because children feel they are important and need addressing.

-Below you will find just some of the projects that Pupil Parliament have worked on Since 2017
+Below you will find just some of the projects that Pupil Parliament have worked in the past:

 - Created posters to place around school to raise awareness of road safety.